 You can self refer, commission our services for a client or a group, or contact us with regards to a child or client in your care, school or home.
-Please complete the referral form and send to email@example.com or call 0300 1233073 for more information.
+Please complete the referral form and email to firstname.lastname@example.org or call 0300 1233073 for more information.

 By being outdoors our beneficiaries can often feel more relaxed, and less pressured.
 By using natural tools and exploration the work is more creative and makes engaging much easier.
 The creative side of the work makes it work especially well with children and young people – many of whom reflect on how much calmer they feel being outside.

 We believe in holding a safe physical and mental space.
 We fully risk assess all the areas we work in and follow the latest safeguarding guidelines and principles.

 We work using core values of equal dignity, personal integrity, personal responsibility and authenticity.
 Our aim is to enable each person we work with to have an improved understanding of how they can navigate their lives using the core values as a compass for the future, and have tools and increased self-awareness to manage themselves, and life, in a more harmonious way.